 Selecting a data center partner can be a stressful and confusing experience for many companies.
-From massive hyperscale facilities to smaller edge computing facilities, there are several types of data centers to choose from and not all of them are created equally.
-But no matter what services and features your business requires, there is one thing that all data centers have in common that should be at the forefront of every decision: The service level agreement (SLA).
+From massive hyperscale facilities and enterprise-level data campuses, to smaller edge data centers, there are several types of data centers to choose from and not all of them are created equally.
+But no matter what services and features your business requires from a colocation provider, there is one thing that all data centers have in common that should be at the forefront of every decision: The service level agreement (SLA).

 Uptime reliability is measured as a percentage that indicates how much time a server is up and running.
-Understanding the difference between 99.9% SLA uptime and 99.999% SLA uptime is critically important when evaluating a data center facility.
+Understanding the difference between 99.9% server uptime and 99.999% server uptime is critically important when evaluating a data center facility.
 Each additional “9” translates to less downtime and more consistent services.
 While tenths, hundredths, and thousandths of a percentage point may seem insignificant, they carry a very real financial cost.
-Fortunately, an easy to use SLA uptime calculator can help you find out exactly how much an existing or prospective SLA could wind up costing your business.
+Fortunately, an easy to use SLA uptime calculator can help you find out exactly how much an existing or prospective system downtime could wind up costing your business.

-Given the high costs of server downtime, today’s leading data centers go to great lengths to deliver the SLA uptime they’ve guaranteed to customers.
-Backing up an SLA requires more than just providing excellent infrastructure—it needs a team of quality IT personnel at the ready to ensure that any unexpected problems are dealt with before they can compromise network services.
+Given the high costs of system downtime, today’s leading data centers go to great lengths to deliver the server uptime they’ve guaranteed to customers in their service level agreement.
+Adhering to server level agreement best practices requires more than just providing excellent infrastructure—it needs a team of quality IT personnel at the ready to ensure that any unexpected problems are dealt with before they can compromise network services.

-Having a remote hands team on call 24x7x365 may have been seen as a luxury in the past, but for today’s companies it is almost a necessity.
-Whether an organization relies on cloud services or colocates their own IT infrastructure in a data center facility, the financial stakes are simply too high to operate without an experienced team of IT professionals that can troubleshoot existing problems and react to threats before they can cause downtime.
+Having a remote hands team on call 24x7x365 may have been seen as a luxury in the past, but for today’s companies, it’s almost a necessity.
+Whether an organization relies on cloud services or colocates their own IT infrastructure in a data center facility, the financial stakes are simply too high to operate without an experienced team of IT professionals that can troubleshoot existing problems and react to threats before they can cause system downtime.

-A good SLA should clearly indicate the level of hands-on service a facility intends to provide to its customers.
-Rapid response technical support is key to delivering high levels of uptime, so it’s important to know if a facility employs its own remote hands team or if it contracts those services out to a third party provider.
+A good SLA that follows service level agreement best practices should clearly indicate the level of hands-on service a facility intends to provide to its customers.
+Rapid response technical support is key to delivering high levels of server uptime, so it’s important to know if a facility employs its own remote hands team or if it contracts those services out to a third-party provider.

-A high visibility SLA makes it very clear how a facility delivers its promised uptime reliability.
-Since an SLA typically includes remuneration criteria that compensates customers for service downtime, companies need some way of knowing how well the data center is performing at any given time.
-With business intelligence platforms and performance analytics at their disposal, they can ensure that facilities are indeed living up to the terms of the SLAs.
+A high-visibility service level agreement makes it very clear how a facility delivers its promised uptime reliability.
+Since an SLA typically includes remuneration criteria that compensate customers for service downtime, companies need some way of knowing how well the data center is performing at any given time.
+With business intelligence platforms and performance analytics at their disposal, they can ensure that facilities are indeed living up to the terms of their service level agreements.
 Providing this high-level of visibility pushes data centers to develop new and innovative solutions that help them to keep their systems secure and reliable.